eezstreet/d2rlint/README.md

   opcodes.
 - `Items/NoIllegalGambling`: Ensures that charms cannot be gambled.
 - `Items/ValidSockets`: Ensures that all items have valid numbers of sockets.
+- `Items/ValidStatParameters`: Ensures that all item minimums and maximums are within the bounds specified by the `Save Bits` and `Save Add` fields in `itemstatcost.txt`.
+Additionally, it verifies that all skill-based parameters for items (such as chance-to-cast and charged skills) point to valid skills.
 - `Level/ValidWarp`: Ensures that levels are linked together with valid vis/warp values.
 - `Level/ValidWPs`: Ensures that no two levels share the same waypoint index.
-- `Monsters/ValidChains`: Ensures that baseId/NextInClass chain is correct.
+- `Monsters/ValidChains`: Ensures that baseId/NextInClass chains are correct.
 - `Skills/EqualSkills`: Ensures that all classes have the same number of skills.
-- `String/NoUntranslated`: Ensures that all languages for all strings are translated, and no fields are excluded unnecessarily. **This is ignored by default.** This triggers a lot of errors and can slow down the program considerably and is only really meant for advanced usage.
+- `String/NoUntranslated`: Ensures that all languages for all strings are translated, and no fields are excluded unnecessarily. _This is ignored by default._ This triggers a lot of errors in the base game and can be slow.
-- `TC/ValidProbs`: Ensures that Treasure Classes with negative `Picks` values have their probs values equal the negative absolute value of the `Picks` column.
+- `TC/ValidNegativePicks`: Ensures that Treasure Classes with negative `Picks` values have their `prob`s values equal the negative absolute value of the `Picks` column.
+- `TC/ValidProbs`: Ensures that Treasure Classes have pairing values for `item1`-`item10` and `prob1`-`prob10`.
+For example, if an item has a value in `item1` but not a matching value in `prob1`, this will trigger a warning.
 - `TC/ValidTreasure`: Ensures that Treasure Classes are linked together properly.
+Specifically, this triggers warnings if a value in `item1`-`item10` points to something that is _not_ a previously-occurring Treasure Class, a Set or Unique item name (as indicated by the `index` field of `setitems.txt` or `uniqueitems.txt`), an item type from `itemtypes.txt` with `AutoTC` set, _or_ a valid item code from `armor.txt`, `misc.txt` or `weapons.txt`.
+It handles `mul=` on item codes.

 Note that the files that ship with the original game will trigger some of these rules. **This is normal.** There are genuine errors in their own files, and this